 9×13 is the standard size for casseroles, so I would definitely get that size – but it’s also nice to have a square casserole dish (either 8×8 or 9×9).
 This Pyrex set has both sizes and comes with a lid for each.

-I’m a big fan of ceramic non-stick skillets.
+I’m a big fan of non-stick skillets and I’ve been loving SCANPAN recently.
 I have a variety of sizes for different uses and I use them daily!
-One thing to note is that they do tend to lose their non-stick attributes pretty quickly – usually less than a year.
-That said, they’re not super expensive and they’re something I use every day, so I’m okay with upgrading to new ones every year or so.
 For pots, I have these two Calphalon non-stick saucepans and love them.
 I also have a large Le Creuset cast-iron round dutch oven that I use for soups and stews.

 Do you have any go-to kitchen tools for meal prep that didn’t make my list?
 If so, leave a comment and let me know . . .
 I’m always on the hunt for new kitchen gadgets to make my life in the kitchen easier.